jordijordijor/weewx-Weather34/INSTALLATION_GUIDE.md

 * Stop WeeWX and change all files and folders recursively in the root of your server to 0775 using CHMOD and user to your Linux login name and groups to www-data using CHOWN, either via the CLI or your server Control Panel (if you employ one).
 I use Webmin http://www.webmin.com/deb.html, an open source control panel which will make your tasks much easier.

+* Finally you need to make a small edit to your Weather34 skin.conf file.
+Find the line towards the end of the file which starts copy_once = ....... and comment this line out by placing a hash symbol in front.

 # IMPORTANT

 * Restart weeWX.